JonasMoss/kdensity/README.md

 Start (1995)](https://projecteuclid.org/euclid.aos/1176324627).
 The idea is to start out with a parametric density before you do your kernel density estimation, so that your actual kernel density estimation will be a correction to the original parametric estimate.
-This is a good idea because the resulting estimator will be better than an ordinary kernel density estimator whenever the true density is close to your suggestion;
-and the estimator can be superior to the ordinary kernel density estimator even when the suggestion is pretty far off.
+The resulting estimator will outperform the ordinary kernel density estimator in terms of asymptotic integrated mean squared error whenever the true density is close to your suggestion; and the estimator can be superior to the ordinary kernel density estimator even when the suggestion is pretty far off.

 In addition to parametric starts, the package implements some *asymmetric kernels*.
 These kernels are useful when modelling data with